From journalist to entrepreneur

-Last week, we profiled Trint, a revolutionary new way of converting audio-video to text.
-The company was co-founded by Emmy-award winning journalist Jeff Kofman.
-But when Jeff became CEO of Trint, he had absolutely no experience of running a company, sourcing finance, or hiring or managing people.
+Last week, we interviewed journalist-to-entrepreneur Jeff Kofman, founder of Trint, a revolutionary new way of converting audio-video to text.
+When Jeff became CEO of Trint, he had absolutely no experience of running a company, sourcing finance, or hiring or managing people.

 He’s been on a steep and amazing learning curve.
-This week, we catch up with Jeff and talk to him about his journey, what he’s learned, and what advice he has for other brand new entrepreneurs.
+This week, Jeff tells us what he’s learned, and what advice he has for journalists making the transition to entrepreneur.

 Jeff, when you started out in journalism, did you plan to become eventually become an entrepreneur?